Juan-Jones/earnonlinemoney/content/blog/facebook-monetization.md

 #### Audience Building and Engagement

-Leverage Facebook's targeting tools, insights, and engagement metrics to identify and connect with target audiences interested in the blog's content and offerings.
+Leverage Facebook's [marketing tools for social media]({{< relref "top-social-media-tools" >}}).
+These tools provide targeted insights, and engagement metrics to identify and connect with target audiences interested in the blog's content and offerings.
 Encourage audience interaction, feedback, and sharing through polls, surveys, and interactive posts to cultivate a vibrant and engaged community of followers.
 As the Facebook audience grows, bloggers can redirect traffic to their blog, creating a seamless integration between platforms and maximizing monetization potential.

 #### Native Video and Live Streaming